 Paul says God overlooked people’s ignorance over years or centuries (chronos).
 It is not that God is like the gods you display around the Agora.
 God is divine in essence and nature, not like the idols designed of silver and gold or stone you see around you.
 God is not like that, therefore we are not like that.
 God lives and breathes within us.
 We are of a different nature, designed by God not man.
 As the Giver of Life we are created in His image and after His likeness.
 In that sense we are His offspring, His created beings.
 We live and move in Him and His breath is in us.
 God overlooked mans’ foolishness until the Messiah appeared.
 Now the Saviour of the World has come it is time for the world to wake up.

 Now God commands, requires, everyone everywhere to repent, turn their life direction around, change their mindset and be converted to God’s way.
 This is in opposition to way the Greeks thought of the gods.
 The Greek gods observed, looked down on human kind but were uninvolved.
 They required nothing of us.
 God doesn’t look down on humankind with indifference; He requires something.
 “In God” is not the same as “in Christ” – these are terms that Paul uses with deep meaning.
 Paul is effectively saying, now is the time for me to tell you about this Unknown God you worship and His requirements for His creation because He has set a day when He will judge the world on His terms not yours.

-Suddenly Paul’s tone has changed from the gods and anything goes to the requirements of this Unknown God you worship but you don't know.
+Suddenly Paul’s focus has changed from the gods and anything moves to the requirements of this Unknown God you worship but you don’t know.
 This God is quite unlike the pantheistic gods they knew – detached and uninterested.
 THIS GOD will judge the world according to His requirements.
-Don't you want to know His terms?
+Don’t you want to know His terms?
 The way in which you can get to know Him?